raywenderlich/sc_perfect/For-Instructor/part1-getting-started.markdown

 }
 ```

 Before I run this I have to set the working directory for this app to the correct path.
 To do this, I'll switch to the second target, and click Edit Scheme.
-In Options, I'll set the working directory to the root directory of this project: the "til" directory.
+In Options, I'll set the working directory to the root directory of this project: the "hello-perfect" directory.

 Now I'll build and run, and I see in the console that Perfect has started a HTTP server on port 8080.
 I can open a web browser and navigate to localhost:8080/hello.txt and see the file that we created earlier.
 Nice!